wpilibsuite/frc-characterization/arm_characterization/README.md

    the robot arm from horizontal, in degrees.
 This step is *very important*.

 Now you're ready to characterize your robot!
-On your data gathering computer, run `characterization-tool logger arm`.
+On your data gathering computer, run `robot-characterization logger arm`.
 Enter in your team number or robot IP address when prompted.

 Once the data logger has indicated that it has connected, do as prompted.
 Here's